 An ARCH set training course requires a commitment from the student to do a minimum 100 hours of pre-reading and complete home study modules containing self assessment homework.
 This is followed by a minimum 100 hours guided learning in a classroom environment covering all aspects of theory and clinical practice.

-The course can be taken as an intensive 12 day course, or, to allow greater flexibility, can be taken in shorter modules over a maximum twelve month period.
+The course can be taken as an intensive 12 day course with evidenced accredited prior qualifications, or, to allow greater flexibility, can be taken in shorter modules over a maximum twelve month period.

 Applying to join ARCH